 Price: $54.99; $44.99 juniors (children shorter than 48 inches); free for children younger than 2

 Located in scenic Lake George, this Six Flags theme park features dozens of dry and water rides for the whole family, ranging from mild to maximum intensity.
 Kids will also enjoy daily shows and hanging out with costumed characters.
-New this year: The thrilling Extreme Supernova, a swinging pendulum ride, where 16 riders will spin and swing simultaneous up to 50 feet in the air.
+New this year: Buccaneer Beach, a water playground with spray jets, water slides, and a pool deck for families to cool off from the summer heat.

 100 Playland Parkway, Rye